oauthstuff/draft-oauth-par/main.md

 Clients MUST NOT combine other authorization request parameters with the `request` parameter at the pushed authorization request endpoint other than the `client_id` parameter which may be a part of the client authentication mechanism.

 The following is an example of a request using a signed request object.
-The client is authenticated using its client secret in Basic Authentication:
+The client is authenticated by its client secret using HTTP Basic Authentication [@!RFC7617]:

 ```
   POST /as/par HTTP/1.1